aRmanNM/mytodo/README.md

-## Simple opinionated todo list mobile application
+This is a simple mobile application for storing todo items and worklog records

 ### Todo

+- [ ] add support for separate work places
-- [ ] worklog timer foreground service
+- [x] ~~worklog timer foreground service~~
 - [ ] drag-n-drop reorder
 - [x] ~~implement toast service~~
 - [ ] fix swipe not being smooth and responsive